jaywink/diaspora-juju/README.md

 Currently this charm supports only the PostgreSQL and Apache combination.

+This charm is currently for Ubuntu 14.04 (Trusty) only.

 # Contact Information

 This charm is not officially supported by the [diaspora* project](http://diasporafoundation.org).